24 Hour Urine Specimen Collection Guidelines

 Your doctor has ordered a 24 hour urine test.
 This means you must save all of your child’s urine for 24 hours.
-Urine is being collected for:

-How to label the specimen
+How to Label the Specimen

-- Child’s full legal name – complete first and last names correctly spelled
+- Child’s full legal name – complete first and last names, correctly spelled

 - One of the following unique identifiers:

-- Date of Birthday
+- Date of birth or

-- Patient’s ID or NCH Medical Record Number
+- Patient’s ID or

-How to collect the 24-hour urine specimen
+How to Collect the 24-hour Urine Specimen

 - Decide on a day to do the test when your child will be at home all day.